Employee-HR-Team/Housing-service/README.md

 This microservice is part of the Employee Onboarding System, responsible for managing employee housing arrangements, facilities, and facility reports.

+Frontend runs on port 3001 and backend runs on port 8081
+#Change this to any other port if needed

 Features

 House Management